This character page is Spoilers Off, so please refrain from adding spoiler markup.

 Voiced by: Yoji Ueda

 - Battle Butler: Though he hasnt gotten into combat yet, we can assume hes more than just a simple butler.
+And since hes Blue Cat, thats more than true.

 - Servile Snarker: Not afraid to call Aiwarn out over her failures, much to her annoyance.